phdcsseiden/phdcsseiden.github.io/_pages/quotes.md

 Without intelligence, one is vulnerable; without security,  one is defenseless.

-<b> General George S. Patton </b>

-The fog of war works both ways.
-The enemy is as much in the dark as you are.
-Be Bold!

 <b> Victor Hugo </b>

-When dictatorship is a fact, revolution becomes a right. | Case of Rwanda - Africa.
+When dictatorship is a fact, revolution becomes a right.

 <b> United States Army Special Forces </b>